Frequently Asked Questions

 If you have a pre-existing medical condition and are unsure please consult your GP prior to commencing the walk.
 It is important that we are advised of any pre-existing conditions at the time of booking.

-Are you able to accommodate solo walkers?
+Are you able to accommodate solo walkers on the Aussie Camino?

 Yes!
 Many walkers travel solo, you will be paired with another single traveller of the same sex at no additional cost.
 There is the potential for a single room at some of the accommodation providers for additional cost.
 These are limited so please contact us to discuss prior to booking.